sodgeit/CMake-SBOM-Builder/readme.md

     - This will ***replace*** the default relationship added, which is: `SPDXRef-${PACKAGE_NAME} DEPENDS_ON @SBOM_LAST_SPDXID@`
     - Only one relationship can be added.
     - The Relationship: `@SBOM_LAST_SPDXID@ CONTAINS NOASSERTION` is always added, which can cause confusion.
-- `VERSION`: Package version field
-  - No SBOM entry when omitted.
-  - See [SPDX clause 7.3](https://spdx.github.io/spdx-spec/v2.3/package-information/#73-package-version-field) for more information.
 - `FILENAME`: Filename of the package.
   - No SBOM entry when omitted.
   - See [SPDX clause 7.4](https://spdx.github.io/spdx-spec/v2.3/package-information/#74-package-file-name-field) for more information.